InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-1.md

 ![](assets/primehub-end-to-end-tutorial-install-label-studio-3.png "Click Create to install the app")

-When Label Studio has finsihed installing, you will see the green **Ready** label.
+When Label Studio has finished installing, you will see the green **Ready** label.

 ![](assets/primehub-end-to-end-tutorial-install-label-studio-4.png "Label Studio is ready to use")